Our material sustainability issues

 We identified an additional two sustainability issues that are important to some of our stakeholders but not yet considered to be a principal risk or an element of a principal risk:

 - Animal testing: Concern over the use of animal testing for cosmetic and household products is high among certain groups of consumers and NGOs.
-We’ve had a leading position on alternatives to animal testing for many years and continue to work alongside regulatory authorities, NGOs and like-minded companies to share science and advocate the use of non-animal approaches for safety testing.
+We’ve had a leading position on for many years and continue to work alongside regulatory authorities, NGOs and like-minded companies to share science and advocate the use of non-animal approaches for safety testing.
 We also continue to seek PETA cruelty-free certification for a number of our Beauty & Wellbeing and Personal Care brands.

 Our latest materiality assessment